 If you have a loved one who was a gifted artist or who loved looking through the pictures and artwork around the DeviantArt community, they may have left you instructions for deleting their DeviantArt account.

 Removing accounts after someone dies is a useful part of preserving their digital legacy.
+This is an important step in our recommended post-loss checklist, so don't overlook these smaller accounts.
 While it can be very difficult to delete a DeviantArt account without a username and password, you can at least submit a request and see what the help center staff say.

 If you have the user info, use the process outlined above